 An exegetical study focusing on the historical, literary, and theological dimensions of a particular book in the Old Testament to be named.
 (May be repeated with a different study named.)
-Prerequisites: The "required" Old Testament courses.
+Prerequisites: Introduction to the Old Testament and Biblical Interpretation.

 3. NEW TESTAMENT